ckattner/pdi/README.md

 You can access the raw command line results by tapping into the execution attribute of the result or error object.

 Note: Not all options are currently supported.
-See Pdi's official references for [Pan](https://help.pentaho.com/Documentation/6.1/0L0/0Y0/070/000) and [Kitchen](https://help.pentaho.com/Documentation/6.1/0L0/0Y0/070/010) to see all options.
+See PDI's official references for [Pan](https://help.pentaho.com/Documentation/6.1/0L0/0Y0/070/000) and [Kitchen](https://help.pentaho.com/Documentation/6.1/0L0/0Y0/070/010) to see all options.

 ## Contributing